 7. Does the movie have a bigger message it’s trying to tell?

 Yes, and it’s not at all subtle about it.
-In this highly fictionalized account, Barnham came up from nothing, at one point living alone on the streets, but through sheer force of will made something of himself, even marrying the daughter of the wealthy family his father once worked for.
+In this highly fictionalized account, Barnum came up from nothing, at one point living alone on the streets, but through sheer force of will made something of himself, even marrying the daughter of the wealthy family his father once worked for.
 But more than that, he decides to pull others up with him.

 This idea of a group of outsiders banding together to stick it to “the man” (in this case, upper-class 19th century New York snobs) is the core of the story, but while it’s very obvious that the movie is trying to craft a message about not judging people by their background or experience, it fails pretty spectacularly.
-Most of the people Barnham brings into his circus are never developed into real characters, including Tom Thumb, perhaps the most famous of all of them.
+Most of the people Barnum brings into his circus are never developed into real characters, including Tom Thumb, perhaps the most famous of all of them.
 He and the Bearded Lady are at least slightly fleshed out, but the only other character of note from the circus is a trapeze artist played by Zendaya whose only “abnormality” is that she’s black and falls for a white guy.
 But none of these characters are given sufficient screen time to become real humans the audience might actually care about.

 8. Is there anything after the credits?

 Yes, at the end of the credits, Captain America comes out and… oh, wait.
 Sorry.
 Wrong movie.
 There’s nothing in this one.